speshori/Team-Project-1---IS-601/GitCommandsandTerminology.md

 Git branch allows you to create, delete, move, copy and do many more things to a given branch.
 A branch is simply a pointer to a set of commits, that can demarcate them to a given topic for example, a login functionality for a webpage.
 *git branch* parameter nameOfBranch

+## Commit
+A commit takes the current state of the given contents, saves it locally in the working directory and can take a message to describe the changes.
+*git commit* -m "Description of changes"